edwin3663/NetworkSwitch/README.md

 ### Milestone 3: Read a single packet
 Date Completed: March 14, 2020

-Goal: Read a single packet store in the Ethernet controller and print it to screen
+Goal: Read a single packet stored in the Ethernet controller and print it to screen

 1. Access the Ethernet controller's SRAM to read a packet sent to the controller.